Browse the Guide:

 LEE, ROBERT E. (1807-1870).
 SPEECH, 1865.
 0.1 cu. ft.
 Commander of the Confederate Army in the Civil War.
 Born in Westmoreland County, Virginia; president of Washington College (1865-70) in Lexington, Virginia.
 Photocopy of a farewell address (General Order No. 9) to the Army of Northern Virginia, after his surrender to General Ulysses S. Grant at Appomattox, April 10, 1865.
 Probably copied by a soldier from an original.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1964-005.

 LEE, ROBERT E., 1866-1870.
 4 items, 0.1 cu. ft. .
 Personal letter written from Lexington, Virginia February 28, 1870 to Reverend W.H.
 Braddus.
 Letter enclosed another letter for the Reverend and a $30 check stipulating that part be used to pay the tuition for one of Mr. Craig's children of Culpepper County.
 Collection also includes a reproduced portrait, n.d. and two 1866 A.H.
 Plecker portraits of Lee with steed Traveler.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2002-044.

 LEECH, PRESTON.
 GLASS SLIDES, ca. 1900-1925 and CASSETTE TAPE, 1994.
 298 slides and 1 cassette tape.
 Collection of 298 glass slides collected by Preston Leech, a Roanoke, Virginia, native and an employee of the Norfolk & Western Railway Company from the 1930s to the 1970s.
 Most of the slides are of N&W locomotives, rail routes, and stations.
 Other slides are of general agricultural and industrial scenes, and of the Luray Caverns in Virginia.
 The cassette tape is of an interview of Leech done in March 1994, where he speaks about his employment at the Norfolk & Western Railway Company, the Appalachian Trail Club, and the local Masonic Lodge.
 Transcript of the interview is available.
 Ms94-003.

 LEFTWICH FAMILY.
 LETTERS, 1861-1866.
 0.2 cu. ft.
 Bedford County, Virginia family.
 Letters from members of the Leftwich family and their friends.
 Correspondence from James B. (28th Virginia Infantry), William, and Thomas Leftwich in addition to missives from a family friend and a bereaved lover.
 The soldiers' letters issue from Civil War battlefronts and provide insight into significant battles (the Battle of Bull Run), war-time trade, and the daily routine of a soldier.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-021.

 LEGGETT, ARMISTEAD M. MEMOIR, 1990.
 0.2 cu. ft.
 Memoir written by Armistead M. Leggett to his children about his service in the Army during World War II.
 Leggett grew up in Norfolk, Virginia and graduated with a degree in agricultural engineering from Virginia Tech in 1951.
 Finding